rohany/rohany.github.io/src/content/blog/prototypes.md

 If the reader clicked through the links to these prototype prototypes I've mentioned, they would find that the code is quick messy --- I think that is fine!
 These early prototypes are not meant to turn into lasting implementations.
 They are only there to allow for quick iteration and de-risking.
-These prototypes give a researcher the necessary freedom to **do it wrong several times**.
+These prototypes give a researcher **the necessary freedom to do it wrong several times before getting it right**.

 At this point, I hope that I've convinced the reader of the value in prototyping prototypes.
 It's not always possible for every project to perform the extraction and minimization that I have